fofxsoft/code-docs/README.md

 **[back to top](#)**

 ## Methods
-The initialization logic will create the editors object used to access the methods.
+The initialization logic will create the markdown object used to access the methods.

 - **get(id)**
   This is used to get the markdown object.